hphelion/documentation/commercial/GA1/commercial.install-GA-json.md

 </tr>
 <tr style="background-color: white; color: black;">
 	<td>3par/cluster/*
-	<td>Zero or more 3PAR clusters.
+	<p>Zero or more 3PAR clusters.
 If the 3PAR section is present, there must be at least one cluster defined.
 Values for each cluster are just copied into the passthrough:
 	<br>cinder/config/<cluster>/*</td>
 	<td>n/a</td>
 </tr>